BonsaiDen/JavaScript-Garden/doc/scopes.md

 #### Best Practices
 Always use the *anonymous wrapper* to encapsulate your code in case there's any chance it might get used by someone else in their project.
-Also never define any variables in the *global namespace*, always use `var` to limit the scope of your variables.
+Also never define any variables in the *global* namespace, always use `var` to limit the scope of your variables.